 To avoid compromising the neutrality of the United States the orders were placed through Canadian Vickers, on Elco at Bayonne, New Jersey.

-This firm fabricated the components, which were then sent to Montreal for assembly.
+Canadian Vickers fabricated the components, which were then sent to Montreal for assembly.
 The last of the launches was delivered on 3 November 1916.
 Forty vessels were transferred to the French Navy.

 Both types of vessel were essentially identical in characteristics.
 They were powered by two 440 hp petrol engines which enabled a top speed of 19 knots.
 Forward was mounted a 13 pounder gun (soon replaced with a 3 pounder) and two depth charges.
 Additional armament consisted of lance bombs and a Lewis machine gun.
-The complement comprised two officers, two motor mechanics two leading seaman and four seamen.
+The crew comprised two officers, two motor mechanics two leading seaman and four seamen.
 One of the seamen was detailed as the cook.
 Most of the officers and motor mechanics were from the Royal Naval Motor Boat Reserve.